twks-cohort/twelve-dpsctl-auth0-management/doc/bootstrap.md

 **Dependency**

 GiHub: requires creating two oauth-apps in the ThoughtWorks-DPS org.
-Since this Auth0 configuration is for use with the dpsctl commandline tool, the following twp oauth-apps were created and the client-id and client-secret were stored in the dpsctl secrethub org. (we hit the free-tier limit of 50 secrets in twdps org and are still waiting for the 1password secrets managment service purchase)
+Since this Auth0 configuration is for use with the dpsctl commandline tool, the following two oauth-apps were created and the client-id and client-secret were stored in the empc-lab vault of the TWDPS 1password org.

-secrethub:
+TWDPS 1 Password:
 ```
-dpsctl/svc/
-└── github/
-    └── oauth-apps/
-        ├── dev-dpsctl/
-        │   ├── client-id
+empc-lab/
-        │   └── client-secret
+└── svc-github/
-        └── dpsctl/
+    └── dpsctl-client-id
-            ├── client-id
-            └── client-secret
+    └── dpsctl-client-secret
 ```

 ### Create two Auth0 tenants